 In 2009 my buddy Mischa and I wanted to make a ding in the healthcare universe.
 We were both pretty fed up with the status quo for consumer health, and felt like we could build a communications app that made it much easier for doctors and their patients to communicate digitally.

-Man, we learned some really harsh lessons about the American healthcare system.
-Namely, the folks who control our national healthcare policies at the highest levels make Russian mobsters look like pussies.
+We learned some really harsh lessons about the American healthcare system.
+Namely, some of the powers-at-be who want to maintain the status quo can make Russian mobsters look like pussies.

-At the time I sold the company we had about 18,000 doctors communicating electronically with nearly 9 million American patients.
-We were small, but we were a bad ass gang.
+At the time we sold the company we had about 18,000 doctors communicating electronically with nearly 9 million American patients.
+We were small, but we were a badass gang.
 I mean, not as bad as Russian mobsters, but still.

 My core team and I set up a [software development + product marketing] agency in Kiev, Ukraine.
 If you have a digital health project in mind, drop us a line.
 Or you can email me at email@example.com